lauraz-15/javascript-quiz/README.md

 ## Correct Answer

-Answers also has hover effect applied to them, which shows that answers are buttons.
+Answers also has a hover effect applied to them, which shows that answers are buttons.
 When user clicks on the correct answer, user is presented with the feeback - the selected answer turns green.
 This instant feedback is useful to make the quiz more interesting for the user.

 ![Correct Answer](https://github.com/lauraz-15/javascript-quiz/blob/main/assets/readme_img/correct-answer.png)